 Best of all, you’ll be attracting FREE customers to your business on an on-going basis, because all of your partners will be introducing you to their customers – at no cost!

 Here’s What to Do Now

 Think about what business owners do you already know who would be a good fit for a reciprocal email promotion?
 Take a couple minutes and brainstorm at least 2 or 3.
 And then contact them to see if they’d be interested in doing a promotion with you.

 Want More Local Marketing Tips?

-One of the best marketing opportunities for local businesses is local search engine optimization (SEO).
+One of the best ways to learn how to attract new customers is through local search engine optimization (SEO).
 Local SEO is the process of getting your business to show up in Google’s local results.
 And we’ve created a step-by-step checklist to show you how to do it right.